All Lobbies Open As Of Thursday, September 3rd

 Do I have to wear a face mask to come inside the branch?

-No, wearing a face mask is not a requirement, although you are encouraged to do so.
+Yes, wearing a face mask is a requirement.

 What are your hours of operation?